helgoboss/helgobox/.github/ISSUE_TEMPLATE/idea.md

 3. Check if your idea is already in the list (maybe another user had the same or a similar idea).
 If yes, please don't submit a new idea, just vote for the existing one by pressing the ↑ button left to it.
 You can also comment on it.
 3. If your idea is really new, press the button "New discussion".

-If you submit your new idea right here in the "Issues" section, no problem.
-Just be aware that we will move it to the "Discussions" section later!
+If you accidentally submit your new idea right here in the "Issues" section, we will convert it into a discussion later!

 Thank you!